The International Investigations Review: United Kingdom - England & Wales

 i Corporate liability

 By contrast, corporate criminal liability is normally only relevant if a criminal offence imposes strict liability and the state of mind of the company (acting through its employee) does not need to be established.
-In addition, there are a growing number of statutory offences that create a corporate liability, such as the offence of 'failing to prevent bribery' under Section 7 of the BA 2010, which is discussed further below.
+In addition, there are a growing number of statutory offences that create corporate liability, such as the offence of 'failure to prevent bribery' under Section 7 of the BA 2010, which is discussed further below.

 Apart from those offences that create a direct corporate liability, companies will only be liable for offences requiring proof of a criminal state of mind by application of the 'identification principle'.
 The identification principle imputes, to the company, the acts and state of mind of the individuals who represent the 'directing mind and will' of the company.
 This is much more narrow than the basis of attribution in the US, for instance, where a company can be liable for the actions of its agents and employees when they act within the scope of their employment and, at least in part, to benefit the company (which is more akin to the basis for civil liability in England and Wales).

 The BA 2010 introduced a new approach to establishing corporate criminal liability in the UK.
 It legislates for bribery offences committed in the UK and abroad by individuals and companies.
-Section 7 of the BA 2010 creates the offence of 'failure to prevent bribery', which can be committed by a corporate entity only.
+Section 7 of the BA 2010 creates the offence of failure to prevent bribery, which can be committed by a corporate entity only.
 It first requires that a person associated with the company has committed an offence under Sections 1 or 6 of the BA 2010 or would have done if they were within the territorial scope of the BA 2010.
 A person is 'associated with' the company if they perform services for or on behalf of the organisation in any capacity.
 This is, therefore, not confined to employees but also covers agents such as independent contractors.

 iii Compliance programmes